FrancisCrickInstitute/Q2019/README.md

 you consider the issues around your chosen question(s).

 # Q1) Neuron Connectivity
+**Note, we previously had written that A1 and A2 were target areas.
+This has now been corrcted to stating they are input areas.**

 Neurons are connected (via long, thin “wires”, called axons).
 One neuron receives and sends axons from/to thousands of neurons.
 Here we